merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 ### anvi-display-contigs-stats

-Once you have your contigs database ready, and optionally your HMMs are run, you can take a quick look at it using the program `anvi-display-contigs-stats` program.
+Once you have your contigs database ready, and optionally your HMMs are run, you can take a quick look at it using the program {% include PROGRAM name="anvi-display-contigs-stats" %}:

 ``` bash
 $ anvi-display-contigs-stats contigs.db